 So, the main idea for investigation of the invariant measure is to identify an increasing test function $U(x)$ which is sufficiently close to a harmonic function in a sense that its drift is sufficiently small for large $x$ which implies small values of $q(x)$.
-We also need to choose $U(x)$ in such a way that the chain $\widehat X_n$ is transient.
-Then factorisation result for the renewal function $H^{(q)}$ with weights, see Section \ref{sec:renewal.w}, and an integro-local renewal theorem for $\widehat X_n$ allow to derive asymptotics for the tail of $\pi$.
+We also need to choose $U(x)$ in such a way that the chain $\{\widehat X_n\}$ is transient.
+Then the factorisation result for the renewal function $\widehat H^{(q)}$, see Section \ref{sec:renewal.w}, and an integro-local renewal theorem for $\{\widehat X_n\}$ allow us to derive asymptotics for the tail distribution of the invariant measure $\pi$.